Homeschool-Connections/ZoomKit/readme.md

 See the [Zoom API documentation](https://marketplace.zoom.us/docs/api-reference/zoom-api) for more information.

 The goal is to eventually support most, if not all, of Zoom's APIs for easy consumption.
-**Currently, only the API sections marked as partially or fully implemented are present.**
+**Currently, only the API sections marked as partially or fully implemented / complete are present.**

 - [ ] Accounts
 - [ ] Archiving